Neil-Pelton/Capstone/zGoals.md

 # Ideas
+- add id's to <th>email, reason</th>, hidden mobile view only shows name and description.
+- add id's to <th>description, price</th>, hidden mobile view only shows title and image
+    - clicking title shows pop-up with full description of item

 - add "like" button with counter to responses page
+    - event handler - listen for click - likes+1=newTotal - display like icon and count - if clicked stay clicked (avoid spamming likes)

 - reference wireframes: helps for demo day and presentation to have the product similar to the wireframe, and dive into why I made the changes that I did